-The following is a list of resources on various laws and policies that may be available to employees with concerns about improper conduct within the Department of Labor (DOL) workplace.
+The following is a list of resources on various laws and policies that may be available to employees with concerns about improper conduct within the U.S. Department of Labor (DOL) workplace.
 This list was designed to assist employees in determining for themselves the best venue(s) to raise concerns regarding subjects such as: discrimination; harassment; workplace violence; veterans' protections; fraud, waste and abuse; prohibited personnel activities; whistleblower protections; and political activities.
 In all situations, we recommend that employees raise concerns directly with their respective supervisors or supervisory chains so that concerns may be addressed as promptly and effectively as possible.
 Additionally, no statement contained within this list should be construed as providing legal advice, nor should any statement be construed as expressing a preference toward any resource, either listed or not listed below.

 Civil Rights Center (CRC)